Jakob-Eichberger/TrainDatabase/README.md

 # TrainDatabase
-TrainDatabase is software for managing and controlling your model trains.
-The software was created because no pc software currently exists that provides a modern, simple and intuitive interface for controlling your trains.
-TrainDatabase fully supports multi traction.
+TrainDatabase is a software that lets you control your model trains with your PC.
+Whether you want to run a single train or a whole network, TrainDatabase gives you an easy and intuitive way to do it.
+You can customize the speed, direction, lights and sounds of your trains, and switch between different layouts and scenarios.
+TrainDatabase is designed for model train enthusiasts who want to have full manual control over their hobby.
+Unlike other software that focus on automation or simulation, TrainDatabase lets you experience the thrill of driving your trains yourself

 The features of this software are as followed:
 - Controlling your trains with either a mouse, hotkeys, or throttle.